All Verizon Fios plans are 100% fiber, with symmetrical download and upload speeds

 Can I get Verizon Fios in my area?

-If you want to explore its other internet options you can call 800-225-5499, though Verizon advises that the quickest option is to use its Chat now feature on the Verizon contact page.
+If you want to explore the carrier's other internet options, you can call 800-225-5499, though Verizon advises that the quickest option is to use its "Chat now" feature on the Verizon contact page.

 Does Verizon Fios service include a router?

 Now it does.
 Previously, the router rental was included in the monthly fee for only gigabit customers.
 All other Verizon Fios customers were charged an additional $15 monthly for a router.
 But Verizon removed that additional monthly router charge in the first half of 2022.